 - Chili Peppers.
 I used serrano peppers for this recipe, though you can realistically use any fresh pepper.
 Many recipes skip the fresh chilies and use only dried.
 I prefer both, as the fresh pods crisp up very nicely.
 Use jalapeno peppers or even no-heat bell peppers for a milder version.
 Splash in some hot sauce to make it hotter.

-- Chili Flakes.
-Use your favorite dried chiles.
+- Crushed Red Pepper Flakes.
+Use your favorite dried red chiles or chili flakes.
 There are many available from your local grocer, or in Mexican grocery stores.
 Popular chili peppers used for making the flakes include chile de arbol, japones, or Kashmiri chilies.
 Choose to your flavor and heat level preference.
 It works with any dried peppers.
 Try dehydrating chili peppers and making your own homemade chili flakes.
 Spice it up!

 Here are answers to some of the common questions about chili crisp.